larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 to the affected person and to the moderation team, and periodically reported to the IESG.
-4. That same section requires that the community be informed in the case of participation restrictions lasting longer than 14 days.
+4. That same section requires that the community be informed in the case of suspensions lasting longer than 14 days.
 5. {{appeals}} lays out an appeals process in the case of disagreements.
 6. If moderators find that the procedures themselves are leading to